-Warning: Please note that TLS connections to primaries are currently not authenticated.
-This mode provides protection from passive observers but does not protect from man-in-the-middle attacks on zone transfers.
+Warning: Please note that TLS connections to primaries are not authenticated unless remote-hostname or ca-file are specified within the tls statement in use (see information on Strict TLS and Mutual TLS for more details).
+Not authenticated mode (Opportunistic TLS) provides protection from passive observers but does not protect from man-in-the-middle attacks on zone transfers.

-4.2.15 options Statement Grammar
+8.2.15 options Statement Grammar